DSIP-FBK/DSIPTS/README.md

 ## How to

-In a pre-generated environment install pytorch and pytorch-lightning (`pip install pytorch-lightning`) then go inside the lib folder and execute:
+In a pre-generated environment install pytorch and pytorch-lightning (`pip install pytorch-lightning==1.9.4`) then go inside the lib folder and execute:

 ``
 python setup_local.py install --force